pbouda/buildroot-qt-dev/README.md

 In the next step we configure buildroot for the Raspberry Pi 2 and a complete Qt framework with dependencies like GStreamer.
 The folder `config` contains a Buildroot configuration file to set all options that we need.
-Enter the ``buildroot`` folder and load the configuration:
+Enter the `buildroot-2015.05` folder and load the configuration:

     $ cd buildroot-2015.05
     $ make defconfig BR2_DEFCONFIG=../config/buildroot-raspi2.conf

-If you want to build the system for Raspberry A/B(+) then choose the "raspi" configuration file during this step:
+If you want to build the system for Raspberry A/B(+) then choose the "-raspi" configuration file during this step:

     $ cd buildroot
-    $ make defconfig BR2_DEFCONFIG=../config/buildroot-raspi2.conf
+    $ make defconfig BR2_DEFCONFIG=../config/buildroot-raspi.conf

 ### Adding NTP daemon